BoatData/pi_config/README.md

 icon in the top panel and configure through the GUI interface.

-If you need to configure wifi access manually then the following programs will be useful - iwlist and wpa_supplicant.
+If you need to configure wifi access manually then the following programs will be useful - iwlist and wpa_supplicant, e.g.

 ```
 iwlist wlan0 scan